shundhammer/qdirstat/README.md

     one of the supported package managers (_dpkg_, _rpm_, _pacman_), but it's a bit of a clunky solution, so this is meant for advanced users only.

-    With a little bit of luck, there _may_ be a better solution forthcoming with real integration into QDirStat's GUI.
+    ~~With a little bit of luck, there _may_ be a better solution forthcoming with real integration into QDirStat's GUI.~~

+    _Update 2019-07-08: This real integration into the GUI is now available._

 - 2019-05-12